 Nine of the reported MRI machines surveyed in this mapping are in good condition.
-However, across all sectors, many of these machines are never used for breast imaging leaving this as a lost, under-utilized confirmatory service.
+However, across all sectors, many of these machines are never used for breast imaging, leaving this as a lost, under-utilized confirmatory service.
 In addition, the cost of this service ranges from 100 NIS to 1800 NIS.
 Within the NGO sector, the average cost reaches 1000 NIS, with a minimum of 500 NIS and a maximum of 1800 NIS, while an average of 950 NIS in the private sector.

 3.2.4.
-Tru cut biopsy
+Tru Cut Biopsy (TCB)

-With 29 institutions (see Table 12) offering tru-cut biopsy service (12 in the West Bank and 17 in the Gaza Strip), distributed among the three providers, still the capacity of these providers is utilized only at 18% on average and the private sector is only providing 14 tests per day in spite of its capacity to do 78 tests per day (see Figure 12).
-Similarly, NGOs are providing five tests per day, in spite of their capacity to perform 50 tests per day.
-Only the Governmental Gaza European Hospital in Rafah was able to provide such service in line with its theoretical capacity, but which also didn't exceed two tests per day.
+There are 29 institutions (see Table 12) offering tru-cut biopsy service (12 in the West Bank and 17 in the Gaza Strip), distributed among the three providers.
+The capacity of these providers is only 18% on average.
+The private sector only provides 14 tests per day in spite of its capacity to do 78 tests per day (see Figure 12).
+Similarly, NGOs provide five tests per day, in spite of their capacity to perform 50 tests per day.
+Only the Governmental Gaza European Hospital in Rafah was able to provide Tru cut biopsy at full theoretical capacity, but this doesn't exceed two tests per day.